Nickil21/nickil21.github.io/_posts/2020-04-07-bridging-the-gap-between-training-and-inference-for-neural-machine-translation.md

 **cand2**: We should abide by the law.<br>
 **cand3**: We should abide by the rule.<br>
 {: .notice}

+# Problem
+---
+At training time, [Neural Machine Translation](https://arxiv.org/abs/1409.0473) predicts with the ground truth words as context while at inference it has to generate the entire sequence from scratch.
+This discrepancy of the fed context leads to error accumulation among the way.
+Furthermore, word-level training requires strict matching between the generated sequence and the ground truth sequence which leads to overcorrection over different but reasonable translations.

 # How it Solves
 ---